EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 <table>
   <tr>
-   <td rowspan="5" ><strong>Summary: </strong>Freshers’ Plays can kinda be anything, but usually consist of creating ‘families’ out of people new to the society, and getting them to produce 10 minute plays in about a week.
+   <td rowspan="5" ><strong>Summary: </strong>Summary: Freshers’ Plays can kinda be anything, but usually consist of creating ‘families’ out of people new to the society, and getting them to produce a 10 minute play each, from a given prompt, in about a week.
    </td>
    <td colspan="2" ><strong>Details</strong>
    </td>